rcazzara/seldovia/_people/Blackburn_LaVerne.md

 cemetery_plot: 200
 source_file: Cemetery Directory
 ---
-**LaVerne   Blackburn** was buried in the Seldovia City Cemetery in 1962, in Plot #200.
+**LAVERNE BLACKBURN** was buried in the Seldovia City Cemetery in 1962, in Plot #200.